CoreumFoundation/CoreDEX-API/README.md

 * Tickers
 * Order entry and execution

-Furthermore the Friendly DEX provides data aggregation for the trades and orders, thus generating the OHLC (folder `/apps/data-aggregator`).
+Furthermore the CoreDEX API provides data aggregation for the trades and orders, thus generating the OHLC (folder `/apps/data-aggregator`).

 The API server is horizontally scalable thus providing the developer/operator with the ability to serve 1000s of parallel requests.